Airline meal: Cutlery and tableware

 Before the September 11, 2001 attacks, first class passengers were often provided with full sets of metal cutlery.
 Afterward, common household items were evaluated more closely for their potential use as weapons on aircraft, and both first class and coach class passengers were restricted to plastic utensils.
 Some airlines switched from metal to all-plastic or plastic-handled cutlery during the SARS outbreak in 2003, since the SARS virus transfers from person to person easily, and plastic cutlery can be thrown away after use.
 Many airlines later switched back to metal cutlery.
 However, some airlines such as Singapore Airlines, Qatar Airways, Japan Airlines, Emirates, Garuda Indonesia, Lufthansa and Swiss International Air Lines continue to use metal utensils even in economy class as of 2019.

 Some airlines also made the switch to plastic cutlery in economy class to recover costs resulting from passenger theft, of which metal cutlery tends to be a common item targeted.

 In May 2010, concerns were raised in Australia and New Zealand over their respective flag carriers, Qantas and Air New Zealand, reusing their plastic cutlery for international flights between 10 and 30 times before replacement.
 Both airlines cited cost saving, international quarantine, and environmental as the reasons for the choice.
 Both have also said that the plastic cutlery is commercially washed and sterilized before reuse.
 Reusing plastic tablewares though is a regular practice among many airliners and food caterers.

-For cleanliness, most meals come with a napkin and a moist towelette.
-First and business class passengers are often provided with hot towels, as well as a tablecloth.
+For cleanliness, most meals come with a napkin and moist towelette.
+First and business class passengers are often provided with hot towels, as well as tablecloths.